lhcopt/lhcmask/README.md

 # needed only if you are not using the legacy bb macros
 git clone git@github.com:lhcopt/beambeam_macros.git

-python -m pip install ./lhcmask
+python -m pip install -e ./lhcmask
 # depending on the optics you want to use (select the one you need)
 git clone git@github.com:lhcopt/hllhc15.git
 # used in the HL python example